zhiyanfoo/courses-scripts/README.md

 In order for remove_last_page.py to work, you will need PyPDF2.
 You can use pip to install it
 > pip install PyPDF2.

 If you have a PDF whose last page you **don't** want to remove you can append SKIP to its name.
 You can change the escape sequence in the file itself, from SKIP to maybe ^&, which might be easier to type.
+MIT is pretty good at attaching its terms and conditions to every PDF though.

 To run
 > python remove_last_page.py

 You don't want to run this script more than once in any particular folder.
+Note that sometimes PYPDF would have trouble processing a pdf file.
+See bugs for more.

 ## Rename
 Removes prefix of all files
 You must edit the file itself to get it to remove what prefix you want.